FAQ

 Windows users: you may run into a warning that Windows has detected an unrecognized app from starting when trying to install Randomill.
 In this scenario, click ‘More info’ and then ‘Run anyway’.

-Once Randomill is installed, you can find it in the Extensions menu under Window > Extensions > Randomill.
+You can find Randomill in the Extensions menu in Illustrator under Window > Extensions > Randomill 2.

 1. Open the flyout menu and click ‘Uninstall Randomill’ This will open up a file explorer window to where Randomill is installed.